henrikhorluck/tdt4140-washlists/README.md

 ### Prerequisits
 We assume that you have version of `node` >= 12 installed, and that the Node package manager, `npm`, is in your PATH.
 You can install Node from their [website](https://nodejs.org).

+> Advanced users _can_ use our Dockerfiles, but that is **not** recommended for local development, and much more cubersome to set up.
+If you still want to set up Docker see `docker_setup.md`.

 ### Install dependencies
 We first need to install our dependencies, consisting mostly of React and Next.js.
 You can install them by running: